Relvl/Rimworld_BestApparel/README.md

 A mod that adds a window for comparing items by various stats and filters.

-For apparels/clothes/armor, it allows you to sort by layers and body parts.
+For apparels/clothes/armor, it allows you to filter by layers and body parts.

 For weapons - ...

 Allows you to specify which stats to display and how to compare them.